Automorphism group of Batyrev Calabi-Yau threefolds: Review of Batyrev construction

-For a given fan $\Sigma$ in $N$, a refinement $\Sigma'$ of $\Sigma$ ( subdividing cones of $\Sigma$ into smaller ones) corresponds to a map of toric varieties $X_{\Sigma'} \ra X_{\Sigma}$.
-When the fan $\Sigma$ is given by cones over the face of a polytop $\De^*$, a triangulation of faces of $\De^*$ (i.e. a subdivision of faces of $\De^*$ into simplecies) gives a refinement of $\Sigma$, but not any triangulation results in a projective variety $X_{\Sigma'}$.
-We call a triangulation of faces of $\De^*$ projective if the corresponding variety $X_{\Sigma'}$ is projective and we call it maximal if it can not be refined further more (using more triangulations).
+Given a fan $\Si$ in $N$, a \textsf{refinement} $\Si'$ of $\Si$, given by subdividing the cones of $\Si$ into smaller ones, corresponds to a morphism of toric varieties $X_\Si' \to X_\Si$.
+If $\Si$ is given by cones over the faces of a polytop $\De^*$, a triangulation of the faces of $\De^*$ , i.e. a subdivision of faces of $\De^*$ into smaller simplecies, gives a refinement of $\Si$; but not every such triangulation results in a projective variety.
+We call a triangulation of the faces of $\De^*$ \textsf{projective}, if the corresponding variety $X_{\Si'}$ is projective, and we call it \textsf{maximal}, if it can not be refined further more.

-\begin{proposition}(see \cite{B1}) For a four-dimensional reflexive polytop $\De$ as before, there is a maximal projective triangulation of $\Sigma$ (not unique).
-Any such triangulation corresponds to a maximal projective crepant partial desingularization (MPCP) $\pi: \overline{X}_{\De}=X_{\Sigma'} \ra X_{\De}$ such that .05inn
+\bPro{pro:refinements}\textnormal(\cite{B1}\textnormal) Given a 4-dimensional reflexive polytop $\De$, there exists a maximal projective triangulation of $\Si$.
+Moreover, every such triangulation corresponds to a maximal projective crepant partial desingularization (MPCP) $\pi\colon \ov{X}_\De=X_{\Si'} \to X_\De$ such that \begin{itemize} \item $\ov{X}_\De$ is smooth in codimension three and has only $\Q$-factorial singular points.
+In fact $\Si'$ will be simplicial and $\ov{X}_\De$ is an orbifold; \item $K_{\ov{X}_\De}= \pi^{*} K_{X_\De}$, i.e. the resolution is crepant.
+The proper transform $\ov{Z}_\De$ of $Z_\De$ is a smooth Calabi-Yau threefold and is a section of the base point free linear system $\left|-K_{\ov{X}_\De}\right|$. \end{itemize} \ePro